rufevean/giiaw/README.md

 3  - Evaluation
 4  - Extending the interpreter

-The book also adds REPL to the interpreter .
-REPL stands for Read Evaluate Print Loop and its a simple interactive programming environment that takes user input, evaluates it, and returns the result to the user.
+The book also adds REPL to the interpreter.
+REPL stands for Read Evaluate Print Loop and it's a simple interactive programming environment that takes user input, evaluates it, and returns the result to the user.

-Lets Start with the first chapter which is Lexer or scanning .
+Let's Start with the first chapter which is Lexer or scanning.

 ## Lexer

-The Lexer basically converts the code you write into tokens .
+The Lexer basically converts the code you write into tokens.
 Tokens are the smallest unit of a program that is meaningful to the programming language.

 here is an example token.